iambenkis/School-library/README.md

 ## Built With

 - Ruby

 ## Getting Started

 To get a local copy up and running follow these simple example steps:

-1. Install Ruby in your local environment
+1. Install Ruby in your local environment.
-2. Clone this repository
+2. Clone this repository.
 3. Run the project from the terminal of your IDE

 ## Authors